WenhaoGe/VR_Project2/README.md

 ### Work Distribution
 - Wenhao Ge's part:
    - Chose the terrain and exported the terrain from the high map
-   - Created the rain effect and cloud effect by using particle systems
+   - Created the rain effect and dynamic cloud effect by using particle systems
    - Created a water fountain by using particle system
    - Created two buttons called "pause" and "play" to activate the rain and stop the rain
    - Wrote scripts to let buttons control the rain audio